Set up a Snowflake v2 connector

 Find the Settings area of the page and click Edit.

-In the Account URL field, enter the URL of your Snowflake instance, which is in the form
+In the Account URL field, enter the full URL of your Snowflake instance.

 In the Username field, enter your Snowflake username.

-In the RSA Private Key (PEM Format) field, upload the private key file you generated in Step 1.
+In the RSA Private Key (PEM Format) field, upload the private key file.

 Click Save.